brianhouse/art_and_code/README.md

 ## Assignments and Grading

 ### Sketches
-This course is built around a progression of ten open-ended code "sketches" that progress through the use of text, images, animation, sound, video, and various forms of physical interaction.
-We will begin each one during class time, and you will complete them as homework.
+This course is built around a progression of open-ended code "sketches" that progress through the use of text, images, animation, sound, video, and various forms of physical interaction.
+We will begin each one during class time, and you will (usually) complete them as homework.
 Starting with Week #4, you will post sketches online through your [GitHub](https://github.com) account.
 Sketches will be critiqued during class in small groups.

 Sketches cumulatively account for 90% of your final grade.
 In order to receive credit for your sketch, you must post a version of the code to your GitHub account and email me the link *before* the class that it is due.
 However, you may continue to make changes indefinitely and improve your grade if necessary.
 I will grade the sketches as follows:
 - *unsatisfactory* sketches fail to fulfill the basic requirements of the exercise